Osteopathy For Mothers and Children

 For a baby, being in utero and the birthing process may also place stresses on their musculoskeletal system due to being in varying positions for periods of time.
 Different positions during presentation such as anterior (face-down) and posterior (face-up) can each have an impact and could place different strains (extension or flexion) on the neck, shoulders, hips and pelvis as the baby is coming out of the birthing canal.

 As a newborn develops into a toddler, the stresses placed on the body become gravitational as they start to crawl, pull themselves up and commence walking.

-You may start to notice other things such as turned in feet (which may be hip or ankle dysfunction), tripping over, and general clumsiness, bum shuffling or asymmetrical crawling patterns.
+You may start to notice other things such as turned in feet (which may be hip or ankle dysfunction) or asymmetrical crawling patterns.
 Osteopaths treat people across their lifespan, so as your newborn grows into the toddler phase they will be looking at their progressions with musculoskeletal development and function.

-What Can I Expect At The First Consultation For My Baby?
+What Can I Expect At The First Consultation?

 - A full postnatal medical history will be asked including:

 - A detailed pregnancy and birth history

 - Based on these examination findings further testing may be carried out for further diagnosis or referral to another healthcare professional may be made.